A Ryanair plane blocks Tenerife South runway for four hours

 The passengers spent an hour inside the plane before returning to the ground

 The incident of a plane in Tenerife Sur set off the alarms.
 Ryanair flight FR6763 connecting the Island with the British city of Bournemouth on Saturday, 27 August, had to make an abrupt stop after “turning” when it was about to take off.
-As a consequence, it blocked one of the runways (07) at Tenerife South airport for four hours.
+As a consequence, it blocked runway 07 at Tenerife South airport for four hours.

 The plane that caused the incident was a Boeing 737-800 registered EI-EFC, which had to abort the takeoff manoeuvre just a few seconds before leaving the airport.
 As reported by air traffic controllers through their official Twitter profile, the takeoff was unsuccessful because the brakes heated up very quickly and at a very high temperature causing them to lock, leaving the plane immobilised.
 This manoeuvre occurred around 12:45, and the crew aborted the takeoff manoeuvre.